 Easy!
 Click on your avatar, top right, then 'my bio,' then 'edit my bio.'
 Update the information, then save.

 You'll find this on your personal Racery page.
-(You can get there either by clicking on "my bio" beneath your avatar or by using this URL: racery.com/yournickname .)
+(You can get there either by clicking on "my bio" beneath your avatar, when logged in, or by using your version of this URL: racery.com/yournickname .)
 Look in the right column and you'll see your bib.
 If you've updated your name or changed your team, the new information will show on the bib.

 Write your race's sponsor.
 They've got a dashboard and can move you, assuming there's room on the new team.